 Early on in your bartending career, your focus on the bar may be diverted if your help is needed elsewhere in the restaurant.
 For example, you may be asked to help serve or bus tables, barback, or run the service station longer than anticipated.

 Be Realistic: Understand that becoming a great bartender – or a bartender period – does not happen overnight: It takes years of hard work to become recognized for what you do.
-With that in mind, be prepared to put in the effort for a long time, before the opportunity to manage or open your own bar is presented.
+With that in mind, be prepared to put in the effort for a long time, before the opportunity to manage or open a bar is presented.

 Be Humble: “As a server, you are in the service of someone else,” Sam says.
-Being a great bartender is not about you, it’s about the exceeding your patron’s expectations by giving them an incredible guest experience.
+Being a great bartender is not about you, it’s about exceeding your patron’s expectations by giving them an incredible guest experience.
 That’s what builds your reputation as a legendary bartender.”

 Be Precise: Precision is one of the most essential soft skills.
 For the business to stay profitable and your bar’s liquor costs to stay in check, bartenders need to be precise; it’s not all about being flashy.
 If you’re over-pouring for the sake of aesthetic (or worse – for better tips), you’ll soon find yourself on the way out.